zecure/shadowd.zecure.org/content/overview/introduction.md

 ## What is Shadow Daemon?

-*Shadow Daemon* is a *web application firewall* that intercepts requests at application level.
+*Shadow Daemon* is a *web application firewall* that intercepts requests at the application level.
 It is <a target="_blank" href="https://www.gnu.org/philosophy/free-sw.html">free and open-source software</a>.

 ## What differentiates Shadow Daemon?